Embloy/.github/profile/README.md

 We invite you to provide [feedback](https://about.embloy.com/en/contact/) on our developer resources.

 ## Participating in the community
-Join us on a journey exploring brain-boosted HR solutions.
+Join us on a journey towards exploring brain-boosted HR solutions.
 Browse our repositories, contribute your ideas, and stay up to date with the latest news from the Embloy team!
 ### Get in touch!
 Learn more about what we're doing in [open source](https://about.embloy.com).
 Interested in contributing to Embloy?
 Explore all current [opportunities](https://about.embloy.com/en/contribution) on our website!